Paris ISD to require masks as part of dress code

 "The Texas Governor does not have the authority to usurp the Board of Trustees’ exclusive power and duty to govern and oversee the management of the public schools of the district.
 Nothing in the Governor’s Executive Order 38 states he has suspended Chapter 11 of the Texas Education Code, and therefore the Board has elected to amend its dress code consistent with its statutory authority," the district stated in a press release after the meeting.

-Dr. Amanda Green with the Paris-Lamar County Health District and Paris Regional Medical Center stressed how urgent the pandemic has become again for the medical community, adding 70 active cases were reported by the health district today on top of the 435 active cases that were already reported.
-PRMC had enough patients requiring ventilators that it ran out and had to find others, she said.
-She reminded trustees that the Centers for Disease Control and Prevention is recommending that even vaccinated individuals wear masks indoors.
+The dress code will be revisited at each monthly board meeting, Trustee Dr. Bert Strom said.
+It was Strom who made the motion for the change, saying the wording — "For health reasons, masks are required for all employees and students to mitigate flu, cold, pandemic, and any other communicable diseases" — came at the advice of the district's attorney.

-Green also reminded trustees that quarantine requirements still exist, and after seeing how remote learning didn't work so well for many families, her goal is to keep children in school and safe.
+“People are dying from this,” she said.
+“A little mask for a few weeks won’t hurt you.
+I don’t have any nurses to take care of anybody that comes into the hospital right now.
+We are on our knees at the hospital.

-The change is not permanent as Trustee Dr. Bert Strom said the dress code will be revisited at each monthly board meeting.
-Strom, who made the motion for the change to the dress code, said the wording -- "For health reasons, masks are required for all employees and students to mitigate flu, cold, pandemic, and any other communicable diseases" -- came at the advice of the district's attorney.
+“I’m asking people to please wear a mask, not for me, not for any political reason.
+For your fellow man.
+This is an emergency.”

-This is a breaking news story.
+This is an update to a breaking news story.
 For the full report, check back or see Thursday's edition of The Paris News.

 Welcome to the discussion.